AndresCBF/IronHack/Projetos/ETL Tasty/Readme.md

 In this project was used two enpoints to extract all the recepies avalilable from the Tasty APi.
 With the enpoint "tags/list" was requested a list of all available tags, for each of the avliable tags was requeted all the recepies available per Tag using the enpoint "recipes/list", getting the name of recipe, description, steps by step to prepare the recepie, ingredients, units and measurement, nutrition information, and others informations.

-The information recibe from the Api is in Json format, with which was created a Data Frame with the follow information:
+The information recibe from the Api is in Json format, with which was created a DataFrame with the follow information:

 'Recipe_id',
 'Recipe_name',